dixitgarg059/Blood-Donation-App/README.md

-# BloodDonateApp
+# BTP-1

-This app is for Blood Donation app which is build by PhoneGap and FireBase backend
+This app is modified version of the app https://github.com/ilyasmohd/BloodDonateApp